slegras/EBAI2017/hands-on/hands-on.md

 **At this point, you should be able to measure the ENCODE RSC and NSC metric values on a given dataset.**

 ## Visualizing the data in a genome browser <a name="visualize"></a>
-**Goal**: View the peaks in their genomic context, to help the biological interpretation of the results
+**Goal**: View the data in their genomic context, to check whether the IP worked

 ### 1 - Choosing a genome browser
 There are several options for genome browsers, divided between the local browsers (need to install the program, eg. IGV) and the online web browsers (eg. UCSC genome browser, Ensembl).
 We often use both types, depending on the aim and the localization of the data.